 Architecture on show at Republic Square.

-We always eat out when we’re on holidays mainly because I don’t like cooking; also, it’s a wonderful opportunity to sample local fare.
 Armenian food is organic.
-Food is sourced locally and there is very little interference from farm to plate.
+Produce is sourced locally and there’s very little interference from farm to plate.
 Fruit, vegetables, milk and meat taste the way they should, so tomatoes, strawberries, mulberries, raspberries, cheese, goat, lamb, and wine did their job well and awakened our tastebuds.

 Yerevan has a whopping 500 cafes, so it was always easy to find somewhere to eat.